Johannes Theophilus Hahn: Return to South West Africa

-Moving to Cape Colony
+Move to Cape Colony

 Hahn thought it prudent to leave SWA in 1878.
 He moved to Stellenbosch, where his older brother, Johannes Samuel Hahn Jr., was headmaster of the Rhenish Missionary School.
 There, Hahn surveyed the first map of SWA Original map of Namaqualand and Damaraland (Cape Town, 1879).
 On the recommendation of the renowned German linguist Max Müller, Hahn was appointed on 1 February 1881, as the "royal philologist" and curator of the Sir George Grey Collection in what is now the National Library of South Africa campus in Cape Town, in which capacity he cataloged its contents as An index to the Grey collection in the South African public library (Cape Town, 1884).
 Despite severe bibliographic flaws and multiple errors, it was used for decades as a basic catalog to supplement Bleek's 1858 one.

 Several scholarly works he produced during this period derive from his second period in SWA: The graves of Heitsi-eibib: a chapter on the prehistoric Hottentot race, Cape Monthly Magazine, XVI (1878); Tsuni-ǁGoam, The Supreme Being of the Khoi-Khoi (London, 1881); Early African exploration, up to the end of the 16th century (Cape Town, 1882), and On the science of language and its study with special regard to South Africa (Cape Town, 1882), and his address from 29 April 1882, in Cape Town to the 53rd annual members' conference of the South African Public Library.
 He contributed heavily to the report of the 1883 Cape Government Commission on Native Laws and Customs, displaying his familiarity with the Nama way of life.
 Perhaps a better scholar and researcher than librarian, he was dismissed by Charles Aken Fairbridge and other members of the library committee on 30 November 1883.

 While living in Cape Town, he once again participated in historical events.
 He gave valuable information on SWA's commercial potential to the young Heinrich Vogelsang, who was securing the first land concessions in SWA for the firm of Adolf Lüderitz, helping Vogelsang buy the Angra Pequena (now Lüderitz Bay) by recommending his bona fides to Josef Frederiks II, owner of that area and chief of the ǃAman Nama based in Bethanie.

 During his years in Stellenbosch, Hahn was disillusioned with a lack of equipment and funds for his surveying work.
 The lean years in Stellenbosch yielded his brochure Viticulture in South Africa: a scheme for the development of the Cape wine industry (London, 1888).